 You might marvel too at how difficult life would have been here 1,500 years ago.
 Give thanks you weren’t the poor cow whose home was the 200 square feet of flat grass halfway up.
 Note that there are no bathrooms on the Skellig Islands.

 Getting to the Skellig Islands

 You need a dose of Irish luck to even make it to the Skellig Islands.
 Boat trips run at most 100 days of the year.
 The boat ride out on a calm day is enough to make the average traveler seasick.
 I can’t even imagine the size of the waves and swells on the 265 days of the year that it isn’t safe to venture out to the islands.

 Boats generally leave the very pretty seaside town of Portmagee for a 45 to 90 minute crossing depending on what size boat you are in.
 Choose the faster boat.
 I was so scared at times looking at the size of the waves that I was having second thoughts about the trip.
 Swallow your fears and GO.
 The trip to the Skellig Islands is one amazing site – and like no other on the planet.

 Who runs tours to the Skellig Islands?

 Update for 2019

 Boat trips are offered between March 17 and November 5th depending on the company and the weather.
 Count on a cost of approximately 40 Euros per person.
 Check out the definitive guide on the Skellig Michael Landing Tour for all the companies that offer tours.

-Other blog posts from this trip you might enjoy:
+Other blog posts related to Ireland you might enjoy